evan-erdos/trail-of-cthulhu/story/prose-outline.md

 and begins to talk about ethics, and the difference between right and wrong.
 He's sweating, and fumbling with the controls of the slide projector.

-The Players hear glass shattering, somewhere on the other side of the lab.
+The PCs hear glass shattering, somewhere on the other side of the lab.
 A small fire breaks out below a fume hood.
 Professor Birchwell watches the fire spread for a moment, and giggles.
 Some students put it out, and the students disperse.